rio-labs/rio/README.md

 ## Status: Beta 🚧

 Rio is rapidly approaching its first stable release.
-Version 0.10 incoroparates all _planned_ breaking changes.
+Version 0.10 incorporates all _planned_ breaking changes.
 Minor changes may still occur, but we are actively trying to avoid them.